-miraDry® is currently only FDA approved to treat hyperhidrosis of the underarms, and the current miraDry® hand-piece is specifically designed to fit against and apply light suction to the skin in the underarm area.
-However, since the shape and the skin texture on the hands and feet are much different from that of the underarm, the current design does not allow for adequate suction and prevents an effective treatment of the hands and feet.
+miraDry® is currently only FDA approved to treat hyperhidrosis of the underarms1, and the current miraDry® hand-piece is specifically designed to fit against and apply light suction to the skin in the underarm area.
+The skin skin texture of the hands and feet areas differ from the underarm area, and the current design shape does not allow for adequate suction, preventing an effective treatment of the hands and feet.

-Unlike the underarms, the hands and feet have vital structures that are too close to the skin, which leaves them especially vulnerable to injury, including arteries, nerves, tendons, and blood vessels.
+Unlike the underarms, the hands and feet have vital structures that are too close to the skin, which leaves them especially vulnerable to injury, including:

-These structures are closer to the surface of the skin on the palms of the hands and soles of the feet than they are in the underarms and could become damaged if we were to perform miraDry® there with its current design.
+These structures are closer to the surface of the skin on the palms of the hands and soles of the feet than they are in the underarm area, and could be damaged if the current miraDry® device were used for treatment.

 For now, other treatment options available for excessive sweating in the hands and feet include topical medications, oral medications, surgery, and Botox® injections.